danjenson/notes/courses/stats-270/lecture-5.md

   - $f_{Z\mid S}=f_Z$ since $Z$ must be compatible with $S$ in order for the density to be non-zero.
 In other words, $Z$ is a more detailed event of $S$.
-  - To see this, use the actual likelihood density above.
   - **This does not depend on $\rho$, so $S$ is sufficient.**
   - If $$\begin{bmatrix}x_i \\ y_i\end{bmatrix}\sim
   \operatorname{Normal}\left(\begin{bmatrix}\mu_1 \\